libreobjet/open-guide/en/distribution.md

 -------

 ### Distribution platforms
 - http://libreobjet.org  is the online collection of open source product design from the eponymous  collective.
-We're open to submissions if you follow some rules regarding the documention of your project.
+We're open to submissions if you follow some rules regarding the documentation of your project.
 The source code for the website is also available as open source.
 So you could just copy our source and use it to build your own collection of projects.
 - http://gitlab.org is a code hosting platform dedicated to open source collaboration, but they could also work as a repository for open source designs.
-The source code of Gitlab is also availalbe, so you can install it on your owr server.
+The source code of Gitlab is also available, so you can install it on your own server.
-- http://el-recetario.net/ is a collection of upcycling projects and their recepies.
+- http://el-recetario.net/ is a collection of upcycling projects and their recipes.
 They allow anyone to publish projects under CC licenses.
-The website is built with Wordpress, a popular open source content management system and could serve as a good example of a distribution plateform built with these tools.
+The website is built with Wordpress, a popular open source content management system and could serve as a good example of a distribution platform built with these tools.

 ### Open formats
 It would be foolish to list here all the open formats available, some being more popular than others, and new formats being created all the time, but here is a short selection: